cilium/cilium/Documentation/bpf.rst

   operates at Layer 3/4 to provide traditional networking and security services as well as Layer 7 to protect and secure use of modern application protocols such as HTTP, gRPC and Kafka.
-It is integrated into orchestration frameworks such as Kubernetes and Mesos, and BPF is the foundational part of Cilium that operates in the kernel's networking data path.
+It is integrated into orchestration frameworks such as Kubernetes.
+BPF is the foundational part of Cilium that operates in the kernel's networking data path.

   https://github.com/cilium/cilium